BibhushanKarki/workshop-astra-tik-tok/README.md

 const users = await getCollection();
 ```

-Then we use the `create` method to create a document, providing the collection id, and body of the document.
+Then we use the `create` method to create a document, providing the _id_ and _body_ of the document.

 ``` javascript
 try {